thomivy/obsidian-supertino/README.md

 - **Optimized for mobile** — Completely redesigned mobile experience
 - **Comfortable spacing** — Widen spacing across all panels, files, components for better usability
 - **Minimal interface** — Auto-hidden tabs & options, new mobile editor header, auto focus mode
-- **Windows Mode** — Fluent Design UI for native feeling on Windows
+- **Windows Mode** — Fluent Design UI for native feeling on Windows (Enabled by default, can be disabled with [Style Settings](https://github.com/mgmeyers/obsidian-style-settings))
     ![Screenshot of Cupertino theme for Obsidian running on Windows.](img/windows.png)

 > [!NOTE]
-> Windows Mode is enabled by default.
-You can disable it in [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
+> Make sure to enable "Translucent window" in Obsidian Apperance settings.

 ## Plugins

 All features are enable by default, following plugins can be installed to modify your installation. they are **_not_** required.